dmulyalin/NORFAB/docs/norfab_changelog.md

 1. Changes to Nornir service module files structure
 2. PICLE dependency updated: 0.7.* -> 0.8.*
+3. Made Nornir Service `progress` argument set to `True` by default to emit and display events for all Nornir Jobs
+4. Nornir tests changed `table` argument to be set to `True` by default

 ### Features

 1. Added support for Nornir parse task to source TTP template from file with autocompletion
 2. Added Nornir File Copy task to copy files to devices using SCP
 3. Added support for logs to  be collected into single file from all NorFab local processes
+4. Added to NorFab worker `job_list` and `job_details` methods
+5. Added `show jobs summary` and `show jobs details` commands to NorFab shell and to Nornir shell

+### BUGS

+1. Fixed Nornir Service Watchdog to clean up dead connections from hosts data

 ## 0.0.0